josondev/Agentic-AI/README.md

 The system uses API keys for various services.
 These should be stored in a `.env` file in the root directory.

 1. Create a file named `.env`.
-2. Add your API keys to the file.
+2. Add The API keys to the file.
 The system is designed to function even if some keys are not provided.

     ```
     # .env file